-"November 7th.-I did not go to sleep at all last night, but a little after midnight, as the moon was beginning to show itself, by gangs of four the men stole quietly out of the village; and by 3 A.M. the entire expedition was outside the bonna and not the slightest alarm had been made.
+"November 7th.-I did not go to sleep at all last night, but a little after midnight, as the moon was beginning to show itself, by gangs of four the men stole quietly out of the village; and by 3 A. M. the entire expedition was outside the bonna and not the slightest alarm had been made.
 After whistling to the new guide, the expedition began to move in a southern direction along the right bank of the Kanenzi River.
 After an hour's march in this direction, we struck west across the grassy plain, and maintained it, despite the obstacles we encountered, which were sore enough to naked men.
-The bright moon lighted our path ; dark clouds now and then cast immense long shadows over the deserted and silent plain, and the moonbeams were almost obscured, and at such times our position seemed awfulsighted the swift Rusugi River, when a halt was ordered in a clump of jungle near it, for breakfast and rest.
+The bright moon lighted our path; dark clouds now and then cast immense long shadows over the deserted and silent plain, and the moon-beams were almost obscured, and at such times our position seemed awful-

+"'Till the moon, Rising in clouded majesty, at length, Apparent queen, unveiled her peerless light, And o'er the dark her silver mantle threw.'

+"Bravely toiled the men, without murmur, though their legs were bleeding from the cruel grass.
+'Ambrosial morn' at last appeared, with all its beautiful and lovely features.
+Heaven was born anew to us, with comforting omens and cheery promise.
+The men, though fatigued at the unusual travel, sped forward with quicker pace as daylight broke, until, at 8 A. M., we sighted the swift Rusugi River, when a halt was ordered in a clump of jungle near it, for breakfast and rest.
 Both banks of the river were alive with buffalo, eland and antelope, but though the sight was very tempting, we did not fire, because we dared not.
 The report of a gun would have alarmed the whole country.
 I preferred my coffee, and the contentment which my mind experienced at our success.

-"' Till the moon, Rising in c'ouded majesty, at length, Apparent queen, unveiled her peerless light, And o'er the dark her silver mantle threw.'

-"Bravely toiled the men, without murmur, though their legs were bleeding from the cruel grass.
-'Ambrosial morn' at last appeared with all its beautiful and lovely features.
-Heaven was born anew to us, with comforting omens and cheery promise.
-The men, though fatigued at the unusual travel, sped forward with quicker pace as daylight broke, until, at 8 A.M., we